 This course is comprised of professionally narrated e-Learning modules, interactive quizzes, tests, and exams.
-All delivered through a system that you will have access to 24 hours a day, 7 days a week for 365 days (12 months).
+All delivered through a system that you will have unlimited access.

 This online training course is comprehensive and designed to cover the key topics listed under the curriculum.

-You will have 12 Months access to your online study platform from the date you purchased the course.
+You will have unlimited access to your online study platform from the date you purchased the course.
 The course is self-paced so you decide how fast or slow the training goes.
 You can complete the course in stages revisiting the training at any time.

 At the end of the course, learners will take an online multiple choice question assessment test.
 The online test is marked straightaway, so you will know immediately if you have passed the course.